Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action 'create' and the resource 'extension dashboard page'.
-It also explains the relationship with extensions: 'Extensions are installed onto dashboard pages.'
-However, it does not explicitly differentiate from sibling tools like 'create_extension' or 'install_extension', which may cause confusion.
+The description clearly states the verb 'create' and the resource 'extension dashboard page', with context 'in a base'.
+It also explains that extensions are installed onto dashboard pages, distinguishing it from sibling tools like 'create_extension' which likely creates the extension itself.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.